AKASHAorg/eth-bucharest/README.md

 You can view the deployment on your browser here `https://localhost:8181`

+This example works on `sepolia` network by default.
+If you need to change to a different network then update the [sdk web3 module](./libs/sdk/src/common/web3.connector.ts) and restart from step #7

 To clean the cache, run:
 - `yarn clean` for ts compiled files
 - `yarn cache clean` for the yarn cache